How to Start Investing

 You have probably heard that the stock market is a great place to grow your assets.
 Or maybe your cousin is making a lot of money being an Airbnb host.
 Or a neighbor said the real estate market is the golden opportunity to build your nest egg for retirement.

-Before you explore the myriad opportunities to potentially invest, let’s first review some basics and assess what kind of investor you are.
+Before you explore the myriad of opportunities to potentially invest, let’s first review some basics and assess what kind of investor you are.

 How much risk can you take?